werdl/freedoas/README.md

 # freedoas
 > cross-platform clone of OpenBSD's doas
-## DO NOT USE FREEDOAS FOR ACtUAL USE YET!!
+## DO NOT USE FREEDOAS FOR ACTUAL USE YET!!
 - freedoas is NOT extensively tested
 - i test for segfaults and memory leaks, but not for security
 - i am a student, not a security expert